Hydrodynamics from Grad's equations: What can we learn from exact solutions?: The dynamic invariance principle

-A derivation of the invariance equation for the system (\ref{Grad131}) goes along the same lines as in the previous section.
+The derivation of the invariance equation for the system (\ref{Grad131}) goes along the same lines as in the previous section.
 We seek the functions of the reduced description in the form: